Highly subjective takes on life's most interesting experiences.

 Victoria Rosselli Illustrator

 Victoria Rosselli is a Brooklyn-based art director and designer who operates in brand and editorial.
-She is currently a designer on the Special Projects team at T Brand.
+She is a Designer at Departures.